-Thereafter, I read for an MPhil in Modern South Asian Studies at St.Antony’s College, Oxford.
-I benefited from the supervision and mentorship of regional experts based in the Oxford School of Global and Area Studies, the Oriental Institute, the Oxford Department of International Department, the Institute of Social and Cultural Anthropology and the Oxford Centre for Hindu Studies.
-Guided by Professor David Gellner, my 30,000-word thesis centred on the religious lives of Swaminarayan Hindus aged 23-40 in the UK.
-Some of the key questions I explored were: How were the weekly age-stratified sabhãs (assemblies) tailored to the challenges and interests of that age-phase?
-What were the religious experiences of a diverse spectrum of members attending weekly sabhãs?
-And how can this case study inform scholarly understandings of modern Hinduism, the secularisation thesis and the role of religion in contemporary society?
+Thereafter, I read for an MPhil in Modern South Asian Studies at the University of Oxford.
+The interdisciplinary training from my undergraduate studies proved crucial in studying the dynamics of a specific region, and how it contrasts to other regions.
+I was fortunate to attend St.Antony’s college, the home of Area Studies at Oxford, and learn from students and academics researching various regional contexts through a range of disciplines.
+I also benefited from academic mentorship from instititutions such as the Oxford School of Global and Area Studies, the Oriental Institute, the Oxford Department of International Department, the Institute of Social and Cultural Anthropology and the Oxford Centre for Hindu Studies.
+Most importantly, my 30,000-word MPhil thesis was supervised by Professor David Gellner who is a global expert on Buddhism, Nepal, the Nepalese disapora and more.
+My thesis centred on the religious lives of Swaminarayan Hindus aged 23–40 living in the UK.
+Some of the key questions I explored were: How were the weekly age-stratified sabhãs (assemblies) tailored to the challenges and interests of that age-bracket?
+What were the religious experiences of a diverse spectrum of members attending weekly assemblies?
+How can this case study inform scholarly understandings of modern Hinduism, the secularisation thesis and the role of religion in contemporary society?

 - BA in Philosophy, Politics and Economics, University of Warwick

-- GradDip in Sanskrit and Hindu Studies, Shree Somnath Sanskrit University, Veraval
+- Graduate Diploma in Sanskrit and Hindu Studies, Shree Somnath Sanskrit University

 - MSc in Social and Cultural Anthropology, UCL

 - MPhil in Modern South Asian Studies, University of Oxford